mia-platform-marketplace/cpp-oatpp-hello-world-microservice-example/README.md

 # Oatpp C++ Template walkthrough

+> ⚠️ Warning: this repository is no longer maintained.

 This walkthrough will explain you how to correctly create a microservice from a Springboot Template using our DevOps Console.

 ## Current Version